 What do I do if my child is ill and cannot attend school?

 Parents should immediately inform the Attendance Officer, Mrs Cruickshank, if your child is unable to attend before the start of the school day, including the reason for absence and expected date of return.
 If no indication of a return date has been given, you should contact the school on each day of absence.

 What do I have to do if my child has a medical appointment during the school day?

 Medical, dental and other appointments should be arranged out of school hours, wherever possible.
 Where this is not possible, students should, where practically possible, come to school before the appointment, sign out and return to school after the appointment.
-Evidence of medical appointments can be sent via email to firstname.lastname@example.org or can now be sent securely via Whatsapp to 07783 807181.
+Evidence of medical appointments can be sent via email to firstname.lastname@example.org, via the Edulink App under the absence reporting link or via Whatsapp to 07783 807181.

 I want to take my child on holiday during term time, what do I do?

 Government Legislation now states that only exceptional circumstances warrant an authorised leave of absence; please refer to the Department of Education for the latest guidance.

 The school will require you to complete a Leave of Absence form at least four weeks before the date of the required leave, unless this relates to a family illness or funeral, and submit to the Attendance Officer for consideration.
 This form will be assessed by the Head Teacher in light of the government guidance in order to make a decision.

 When making a decision to authorise an absence, the Head Teacher has to assess if the circumstances are exceptional.
 The school considers the following to be exceptional, however each case will be assessed individually: